 One reason Hong Kong went for so long without being ravaged by the novel corona virus should be evident to anyone who casts back in memory to the days when school children were taught how to draw a moral from a fable of Æsop’s (Ooh!
 A ligature!) or to interpret an old saw.
 Think, for example, of the saw that “a stitch in time saves nine.”
 Just as someone darning socks has an easier job of it by darning when the hole is small, so the people of a city, by jointly and severally following a few simple directions for prophylactic hygiene, do not have to suffer the massive lockdowns widespread deaths that result when a virus gets out of hand.
-(As of March 2022, Hong Kong has needed nine stitches because many of its old people rejected the “stitch in time” of vaccination.)
+[During the early spring of 2022, Hong Kong needed nine stitches because many of its old people rejected the “stitch in time” of vaccination and was not aware of a new kind of public health threat called an ‘exit wave’.]

 I recently went for afternoon tea at the old Peninsula Hotel with a former colleague.
 (I teach at a city school; she, at an “international” school.)
 A member of the hotel’s staff took our temperatures when we entered.
 Tea tables were spaced two meters apart.
 All the staff were masked, as were we till we reached our table.
 No group was larger than four.
 Even the string band that played tangos and fifties movie tunes from a balcony wore masks.